cgrace0044/stillorgan-tennis/README.md

   - As a first time user I want to be able to intuitively navigate the website and have a positive emotional experience.
   - As a first time user I want to be able to get a 'feel' for the tennis club and if interested to be able to request more information.

+- ### Returning User

+- ### Frequent User

+- ## Design

+### Imagery

+The imagery used on the Stillorgan Tennis site is very important to the overall experience of the user.
+The pictures chosen evoke a feeling of happiness from exercising.

+### Colours

+The colour scheme of the website is white and green.
+Green was chosen as it is a colour which is regularly associated with tennis as most clubs used to have grass courts.
+White and green together create a relaxing vibe.

+### Fonts

+The Roboto Slab and Roboto fonts are the main fonts used throughout the whole website.
+This font was imported via [Google Fonts](https://fonts.google.com/).
+I'm using Sans Serif as a backup font, in case for any reason the main font isn't being imported into the site correctly.